firedur/cloudflared-installer/README.md

-# cloudflared-installer - install cloudflared with one command using cloudflare package repository
+# cloudflared installer - install cloudflared with one command using cloudflare package repository

 ## Requirements:
 - curl